Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: The Oregon Health Insurance Experiment

 Lottery winners applied for Medicaid, and those determined to be eligible received coverage.
 The main eligibility criteria were as follows---being 19–64 years of age; being an Oregon resident who is not otherwise eligible for public insurance; being a U.S. citizen or legal immigrant; being uninsured for the previous six months, and having income below the federal poverty level with assets not exceeding \$2,000.
 Of the 89,824 individuals who signed up for the lottery, 35,169 won, and about 30\% of the winners enrolled in Medicaid.

-The low-income, uninsured population served by OHP Standard should be kept in mind when interpreting the Oregon experiment results. \citet{finkelstein2012oregon} elaborate on the difficulties with extrapolating Oregon's finding to other Medicaid expansions.
+When interpreting the Oregon experiment results, the low-income, uninsured population served by OHP Standard should be considered. \citet{finkelstein2012oregon} elaborates the difficulties with extrapolating Oregon's finding to other Medicaid expansions.
 The population served by OHP Standard is neither representative of the typical Medicaid population served by OHP Plus nor the low-income uninsured population in the United States.
-Compared to the low-income U.S. population, OHP Standard's target population in Oregon has more whites (84\%), fewer Blacks (2\%), is older, and reports being in worse health \cite{allen2010oregon}.
-Also, people voluntarily put themselves on the waiting list to participate in the lottery.
-These issues do not threaten the internal validity of the Oregon experiment but the inherent sample selection on observed (and unobserved dimensions) suggests a non-trivial role for moral hazard heterogeneity in understanding its findings \cite{einav2013selection}.
+For example, compared to the low-income U.S. population, OHP Standard's target population has more whites (84\%), fewer Blacks (2\%), is older, and reports being in worse health \cite{allen2010oregon}.
+Also, people voluntarily signed up for the lottery.
+These issues do not threaten the internal validity of the Oregon experiment.
+However, the inherent sample selection on observed (and unobserved dimensions) suggests a crucial role for effect heterogeneity in understanding its findings.